-Project: Korf Contamination Site
+Project: Korf Contamination Site, Hodgeman County, District 1

-Site Location: Legal location is the SE/4 of the SE/4 of the NE/4, Section 7, Township 23 South, Range 22 West.
+Site Location: Legal location is the SE/4 of the NE/4, Section 7, Township 23 South, Range 22 West.

 Impact/Immediacy: There is a very slight chance of the plume impacting the area to the northeast.
 The site has a low rating.